Shahid-codr7/study-spark-copilot-demo/README.md

 # Welcome to the Study Spark copilot project

-Built an interactive project using Lovable.dev during a Tredence event, showcasing AI’s ability to instantly generate websites, edit and optimize code, and accelerate development workflows in real time.
+Built an interactive project using Lovable.dev during a Tredence event, showcasing my vibe coding skills to prompt AI to instantly generate websites, edit and optimize code, and accelerate development workflows in real time.

 Study Spark, is an AI-powered study assistant offering personalized learning support.
 Built on Lovable’s intuitive platform, it features a user-friendly interface, live previews, and seamless functionality for students.